Monitor and Merrimack

 On the morning of the 9th, the Confederate sailors aboard Merrimack anchored at Sewell's Point, having the most feared warship in the world for a day, wondered what they faced as the little Monitor approached.
 Their new adversary was 100 feet shorter and displaced a quarter as much.
 No one had any real idea of which tactics to use or what would happen next.
 What little had been worked out in advance was all theoretical.
 Regardless, the crew of the Monitor knew one thing: Merrimack must be stopped.

 Merrimack's intrepid captain Franklin Buchanan had been wounded the day before.
-Replacing him was a serious sailor with a funny name: Catesby ap Roger Jones.
+Replacing him was a serious sailor with an unusual name: Catesby ap Roger Jones.
 Starting at about 8:00 am, the two ships raised their anchors and made for each other.
 At about 8:30 am, Merrimack opened fire on Monitor, missed, and hit Minnesota instead.
 Monitor replied.
 The battle now turned into a series of very infrequent, yet thunderous cannon volleys.
 Over the next four hours, the two ironclads circled and fought relentlessly as other ships watched.
 She also exchanged at least one broadsides with Minnesota.
 "I opened upon her with all my broadside guns and 10-inch pivot (cannon) a broadside which would have blown out of water any timber-built ship in the world," recalled Minnesota's captain Van Brunt.
 Merrimack retorted twice with her bow gun.
 The first shot drilled Minnesota, tearing up four rooms and setting the ship on fire.
 The fire was put out quickly.
 The second shot wrecked USS Dragon, a steam tug working to extricate Minnesota off a sandbar, by putting a shot through her boiler.
 Minnesota kept firing, but though at least fifty solid shots hit her angled flanks, they did so "without producing any apparent effect," reported Van Brunt, also noting that by now, his flagship was "badly crippled."
 Furthermore, having expended about 530 cannonballs, he was very low on ammunition.
 For all practical purposes, Minnesota was TKO.

 This was the view from Fort Monroe, looking southwest into Hampton Roads.
 Sewell's Point is at top left while Newport News Point is at right.